grouperenault/fmu_manipulation_toolbox/docs/user-guide/fmucontainer/gui-usage.md

 - **Rename**: right-click on a container → **Rename**.
 - **Drag & Drop**: reorganize nodes and sub-containers by dragging them within the tree.

+After renaming a container, the **Container Details** panel is refreshed immediately to reflect the new name.

 ### Context Menu (Right-click on Tree View)

 | Action | Description |